Crochet ponytail hat pattern for beginners (3 sizes)

 Repeat steps 2-5 all the way around.

-Finally, use a tapestry needle to sew the seam where the two ends of the brim meet.
+Finally, use a yarn needle to sew the seam where the two ends of the brim meet.

 Fasten off and then weave in the ends.